 How can I learn more about filmmaking?
 The Traverse City Film Festival features a film school, with classes held Wednesday through Sunday, twice daily.
 Classes, held at Scholars Hall at Northwestern Michigan College, are taught by industry experts.

 Are there any free movies at the festival?
 Each night of the festival, classic films are shown on the waterfront in the city’s Open Space Park on a giant inflatable screen.
 No admission is charged.
 Seating is general admission, so be sure to bring chairs and blankets.
-The Buzz at InsideOut Gallery is dedicated to bringing inspiring, interesting, intelligent movies to the public completely FREE of charge, all day every festival day!
+The Buzz at Central Grade School is dedicated to bringing inspiring, interesting, intelligent movies to the public completely FREE of charge, all day every festival day!
 For more information about how to attend the festival on a budget, click here.